 - Campaign to eliminate nonsmokers' exposure to secondhand smoke at public housing authorities Live Smoke-free

-We are currently partnering with a handful of community organizations to advise others on adopting smoke-free policies in outdoor areas.
-These include college campuses, restaurants and cafes patios, parks, and beaches
+Partner with community organizations to advise others on adopting smoke-free policies in outdoor areas including college campuses, restaurants and cafes patios, parks, and beaches

 Identify Rhode Island populations that bear a greater burden of tobacco-related health issues than average.
 (They include: African Americans, pregnant women, adults with disabilities and/or chronic diseases, people with low socioeconomic status, and adults with serious mental health conditions.)